lucasecf/LECropPictureViewController/README.md

 ## Customizing

-The `LECropPictureViewController` has public properties for all it's components.
+The `LECropPictureViewController` has public properties for it's components.
+With this, you can do things like changing the **contentMode** of the imageView, changing the **text** of the barButtonItems, etc.

 ```objective-c
 @property (weak, nonatomic) UIBarButtonItem *cancelButtonItem;